Wallace Ross: 1880–1884

 Hanlan as official Champion was unhappy with this state of affairs and promptly challenged Ross to a race for the title.
 The challenge was accepted but the two men, or their agents, could not agree terms and the race did not proceed.
 The following season another match was arranged to be run in July on a river in Winnipeg but at the last minute Hanlan pulled out.
 Ross was most upset especially as Hanlan immediately offered to row any man over two miles for between one and two thousand dollars a side.
 Ross was of the opinion that Hanlan did not want to row him and said as much.
-Finally in July 1883 the long-awaited match between these two men for the World Title took place at Ogdensberg, New York.
+Finally in July 1883 the long-awaited match between these two men for the World Title took place at Ogdensburg, New York.
 This race was over four miles.
 Hanlan won in the record time of 27m.57.5s and he crossed the line a full minute ahead of Ross who did not row poorly but was simply beaten on the day.

 Hanlan had one more defence of his Title before losing it to Bill Beach in 1884.
 Beach had several defences as well before he accepted a challenge from Ross for the Title.
 Ross still believed he was good enough to be the World Champion.
 The race was run in September 1886 on the Thames on the famous Championship Course between Putney and Mortlake.
 The result was never in doubt with Beach crossing the line well in front.
 See also World Sculling Championship for details of other races.